vfarcic/devops24/manuscript/01-sts.md

 ...
 ```

-When compared with `sts/go-demo-3-sts.yml`, the only difference is in the addition of the second container in the StatefulSet `db`.
-It is based on [cvallance/mongo-k8s-sidecar](https://hub.docker.com/r/cvallance/mongo-k8s-sidecar) project.
+When compared with `sts/go-demo-3-sts.yml`, the only difference is the addition of the second container in the StatefulSet `db`.
+It is based on [cvallance/mongo-k8s-sidecar](https://hub.docker.com/r/cvallance/mongo-k8s-sidecar) Docker image.
 I won't bore you with the details but only give you the gist of the project.
 It sets up and maintains MongoDB replica sets.

-The sidecar will monitor the Pods related our StatefulSet and reconfigure `db` containers so that MongoDB replica set is (almost) always up to date with the MongoDB instances.
+The sidecar will monitor the Pods created through our StatefulSet, and it will reconfigure `db` containers so that MongoDB replica set is (almost) always up to date with the MongoDB instances.

 Let's create the resources defined in `sts/go-demo-3.yml` and check whether everything works as expected.